-While activating users, you will have the option to choose which type of login you want to use with your app.
+While activating users, you will have the option to choose which type of login you want to use with your app:

-Secure individual pages with a login will allow you to have different types of users and choose which pages will have logins. (this is the preferred option)
+Secure individual pages with a login will allow you to have different types of users and choose which pages will have logins.
+(This is the preferred option.)

-Add User Roles
+Adding User Roles

-Add User Records
+Adding User Records

-Edit User Roles
+Editing User Roles

-To edit user roles, you can select the settings icon next to the user role name, or you can select the "Settings" tab at the top of the Builder when viewing the user role.
+To edit user roles, you have the option to click on the settings icon next to the user role name or select the "Settings" tab at the top of the Builder when viewing the user role.

 In the user role settings, you can edit the following options:

-Edit User Records
+Editing User Records

 Editing Users in the Builder

-Selecting the pen icon next to the individual record.
-This will open up a form in a modal popup to edit the user record.
-You can also edit the record directly inline, by selecting a specific cell on a record.
+Selecting the pen icon next to the record will open a form in a modal popup where you can modify the user record.
+Alternatively, you can also edit the record directly by selecting a specific cell on the record itself and inline-edit.

 Editing Users in the Live App

-Delete User Roles
+Deleting User Roles

-Delete User Records
+Deleting User Records

-Delete User Records from the Builder
+Deleting User Records from the Builder

-Delete User Records from the Live app
+Deleting User Records from the Live app

-Using Users in your App
+Using Users in Your App